Dustymon111/rag-llm-cv-reviewer/README.md

 #### Scanned PDFs → empty text
 OCR the PDFs first so readPdfText can extract text.

-#### Rate limits (429) or timeouts
-The worker has exponential backoff retries; the LLM client should also retry with jitter on 429/5xx.

 #### Job IDs keep increasing
 That’s Redis.
 To reset (dev only):
 ```bash
 docker exec -it redis redis-cli FLUSHALL
 ```

-#### JSON body errors in curl (Windows)
-Use PowerShell’s ConvertTo-Json, or carefully escape quotes.

 # Reset (Dev)